 If you know your audience and understand their pain points, maybe you know how to answer the next question they are likely to have.

-You may have solved one problem, but if you can prevent them from having another problem by educating them them issue before they experience it, you can quickly develop loyal readers building a reputation as someone who proactively thinks about their wants and needs
+You may have solved one problem, but if you can prevent them from having another problem by educating them about an issue before they experience it, you can quickly develop loyal readers and build a reputation as a proactive thinker.

 Bonus tip: UPDATE

 Just because your content is good doesn’t mean it will stay good.
 New content is created every day and it’s possible someone else may have written something better since you put out your content.